SomeRandomPokemon42/CapCafe/README.md

 This is my capstone project for a unity development course.

-This uses material I didn't make myself, as such, this project will always remain free
+This uses material I didn't make myself, as such, this project will always remain free (also its on github lol)

 # Credits